-In short, applying for a new car loan one-to-two months before you apply for a mortgage can negatively impact your ability to qualify for a mortgage.
-If buying a home is important to you, I recommend that you wait until your mortgage closes before your apply for a new car loan.
-Applying for a new car loan can hurt your ability to get approved for a mortgage for multiple reasons.
+In short, applying for a car loan can negatively affect your ability to qualify for a mortgage.
+If possible, I recommend that you wait until your mortgage closes before your apply for a new car loan.
+As we explain below, taking out a car loan -- or any loan for that matter -- can make it more challenging to get approved for a mortgage for multiple reasons.

 First, a new car loan potentially increases your monthly debt payments which hurts your debt-to-income ratio.
 Simply put, your debt-to-income ratio is the ratio of your total monthly debt expense -- including your mortgage, property tax and homeowners insurance plus payments for other debts such as credit cards and car, student and personal loans -- to your gross income.

 Lenders only permit you to spend so much of your income on monthly debt payments and usually apply a maximum debt-to-income ratio of 40% to 50% to determine the mortgage you can afford.
 The more money you spend on non-housing related debt, such as a car loan, the less money you can afford to spend on your mortgage and the lower the mortgage you qualify for.